aroundu403/AroundU/README.md

     4. `SparkServer`: APIs with database connections
 3. `/frontend`: frontend Flutter folder

+## Contribution Policy

+Currently, the frontend and backend developers work in pairs to develop the codebase.
+Each pair work together to build new features and we cross check each others’ work before the weekly meeting and leave constructive feedback.
+After the meeting, we will go back to fix the issues based on the feedback.
+We implement this progress because we are often experiencing with new features and face fast turnover rate.
+Those features needs to be viewed by others, in the main branch, to make further progress.
+With the fork branch and merge back method, our development will often be block by unmerged changes.
+Therefore, we believes this approach is the best practices given our situation.
+The ultimate goal is to write better code not following the industrial process.
+What worked for established codebase may not work for our situation.

+Side note: George is our product manager who is mainly responsive to writing documentation and coordinating project progress.
+He contributed to our project by developing the team vision not just the code.

 ## Instructions:
 See `/backend` and `/frontend` directory for details